energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

     \forall l \in L, \forall h \in H, \forall td \in TD

-The matrix :math:`f` defines for all technologies and resources outputs to (positive) and inputs (negative) layers.
+The matrix :math:`f` defines, for all technologies and resources, their output layers (positive) and input layers (negative).
-Eq. :eq:`eq:layer_balance` expresses the balance for each layer: all outputs from resources and technologies (including storage) are used to satisfy the EUD or as inputs to other resources and technologies.
+Eq. :eq:`eq:layer_balance` expresses the balance for each layer: all outputs from resources and technologies (including storage) are used to satisfy the EUDs or as inputs to other resources and technologies.

 Storage